gymrek-lab/CITRUS/doc/user_guide.md

 # CITRUS Simulation Mechanics

 CITRUS simulations are defined by a directed graph with two types of nodes: input nodes and operator nodes.
-These nodes are used to define a numerical simulation of a phenotype based on the input genotype data.
+The directed graph models the flow of values from the input nodes, which read values from a data file, through operator nodes, which apply some function to the values.
+Together these define a numerical simulation of a phenotype based on genotype data.

 ## Values in Simulations